The-going/evlproject/content/core/user-api/thread/_index.md

 - invoke services from your favourite C library (_glibc_, _musl_, _uClibc_ etc.), which may end up issuing system calls to the main kernel for carrying out the job.
-EVL may have to demote the caller automatically from the EVL context to a runtime mode which is compatible with using the main kernel services.
+EVL may have to demote the caller automatically from the EVL context to the in-band stage, so that it enters a runtime mode which is compatible with using the main kernel services.
 As a result of this, you get NO help from EVL for keeping short and bounded latency figures anymore, but you do have access to any feature the main kernel provides.
 This mode is normally reserved to initialization and cleanup phases of your application.
 If you end up using them in the middle of a would-be time-critical loop, well, something is seriously wrong in this code.

 {{% notice info %}}
 A thread which is being scheduled by EVL instead of the main kernel is